 I have too many photos in my files.
 When I posted those pictures from odd angles a few weeks ago, I added one from Walkenried monastery and realised I had never introduced you to the place.
 So here we go.

-Walkenried was founded as Cistercian monastery by Countess Adelheid of Clettenberg (she was related to the Hohnstein family mentioned in this post) in 1127.
+Walkenried was founded as Cistercian monastery by Countess Adelheid of Clettenberg in 1127, member of one of the smaller and more obscure noble families in the Harz area.

 (Remains of the choir against the autumn sky)

 The Cistercians were an enclosed order which means they had to stay within the confines of the land belonging to the monastery.
 Other orders, like for example Benedictines and Franciscans, enjoyed more freedom of movement.
 Cistercians were a fairly new order that started in Citeaux / Burgundy in 1098 out of the Benedictine rule which they still fowllowed in a purified version.
 Adelheid had met them in Kamp at the lower Rhine.
 She invited some monks to move to the Harz foothills and offered them a suitable piece of land, sufficiently distant from settlements, with water access and chances of agricultural development.
 A first convent moved in and started building the first church on the grounds, in the older Romanesque style.
 They got additional money from Emperor Lothar of Süpplingenburg (the one who founded the church in Königslutter), and in 1137, Pope Innocenz II officially confirmed the foundation.

 The white monks (as they were called because of their white habits) started to drain the swamps along the southern Harz to gain arable land, got involved in mining in the Harz mountains that are rich in silver and other ore, and also in financial transactions.
 Their possessions - fields, mines, forests and charcoal kilns - grew during the next two centuries and extended outside the Harz area.
 More than a hundred monks and two hundred lay brothers worked on Walkenried lands in the 13th century.